aliushn/CiCo/README.md

 ## Run

 ### Prepare datasets and models
- - Datasets: If you'd like to train or test CiCo, please download the datasets from the official web: [YTVIS2019](https://youtube-vos.org/dataset/), [YTVIS2021](https://youtube-vos.org/dataset/vis/) and [OVIS](http://songbai.site/ovis/).
-   You can update your data path in `configs/_base_/datasets/vis.py`
+ - Datasets: If you'd like to train or test CiCo, please download the datasets from the official web: [YTVIS2019](https://youtube-vos.org/dataset/), [YTVIS2021](https://youtube-vos.org/dataset/vis/) and [OVIS](http://songbai.site/ovis/), then update your data path in `configs/_base_/datasets/vis.py`
    ```Shell
    cd CiCo
    vim configs/_base_/datasets/vis.py